Fortnite: How Young is too Young to Play?

 Fortnite: The Bad

 Fortnite is a game built on violence.
-Although there isn’t the blood and guts you might find in other games, your kids are still be exposed to violence inside the video game.
+Although there isn’t the blood and guts you might find in other games, your kids are still being exposed to violence inside the video game.
 Battle Royale is a shooting game, where players work to kill each other off.
 Although some parents describe the violence as “cartoonish” and my husband swear it “isn’t that bad,” especially compared to other video games, it is still violence.
 And the point of the game is still to eliminate other players.

 Fortnite: The Ugly